 - Access to a private education, grades K through 12th grade

 - Provision of tuition support to help college students bridge financial hardship

 Multiple awards in various dollar amounts will be awarded annually.
 Awards will be granted primarily based on financial need and/or hardship.
-There are no public funding sources involved with this program.

 Applicants must reapply each year they are interested in receiving tuition funds.